oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-mysql/mysql-to-mysql.md

 **Note: PLEASE USE ‘ggadmin’ USER FOR ALL THE LABS**

     <copy>sudo su – ggadmin</copy>
-    Password = oracle

-Execute the alias

-<copy>‘labmenu’</copy>

-1. At the prompt, type  ‘labmenu’ to display the lab.
+1. At the prompt, type  ‘labmenu’ to display the labmenu IF not at the labmenu.

   ![](./images/a_labmenu2.png " ")